 2. Monitor your topics and manage reputation

-AI can help you manage your reputation by monitoring, analysing and responding to your online mentions, reviews, feedback and sentiment.
+• AI can help you manage your reputation by monitoring, analyzing and responding to your online mentions, reviews, feedback and sentiment.

 A good way to start